shonfeder/changeling/README.md

-# Changeling

-Harmonize changelogs without mangling their purpose.
+# `changeling`: Harmonize changelogs without mangling their purpose.

 `changeling` follows [keep a changelog](https://keepachangelog.com/en/1.0.0/) in keeping the focus of the changelog process on human-to-human communication about